Gissio/radpro/docs/devices/Bosean FS-600, FS-1000/install.md

 * Turn off the device.
 * Remove the battery cover and batteries.
-* Remove the screws holding the back case.
-* Disconnect the battery connected to BAT1.
-* Remove the screws holding the electronics board to the front case.
+* Remove the screws holding the back case and open the device.
-* Remove the electronics board.

 The board should look like in the photo above.
 If it does not, you may have a different hardware revision.
 In this case, Rad Pro may not function properly.